 Learn with Oliver Review

 Learn with Oliver has all of those versions.
 You can simply look at one language and then the other like with any system.
-You can answer multiple choice questions.
-You can type in your answers (this system doesn’t have a system in place to check if you are correct automatically).
+You can answer multiple choice questions or type in your answers.
+This system doesn’t have a system in place to check if you are correct automatically.

 The difference between the games and the tests are quite simple.
 The games only allow you one mistake.
 The tests allow you to make some mistakes, but docks you points for doing so.
 The test is a good way to check to see if you are making progress towards memorizing a certain amount of vocabulary to be considered one level or another.
 The games are a good way to give yourself a challenge to get as many questions in a row correct as you can.

-Both Lingua.ly and Readlang are systems that allow you to either browse their system or find articles in your target language on the web and make flashcards out of the words and phrases you would like to learn from those articles.
-Both of them have a browser extension that allows you to add words directly from the website in question.
-Neither of them have audio attached to the files.
+Readlang is a system that allow you to either browse their system or find articles in your target language on the web and make flashcards out of the words and phrases you would like to learn from those articles.
+They have a browser extension that allows you to add words directly from the website in question.
+It doesn’t have audio attached to the files.
 Duolingo allows you to read articles from around the web and hover over a word to see the translation, but doesn’t allow you to make flashcards from the words or save them in any way.
 It is also very limited in the types of content you can read on Duolingo and how to find it.

 Learn with Oliver finds a happy medium between all of these options.
 It has text built into their website.
 Some of these articles are from around the web and others are created by the administrators of the site.
 Simply look at the bottom of the article to find out which it is.
 If is says “See also” followed by a source name, it is from that site.
 If it doesn’t say that at the end of the article, it is an original article created by the administrators of the site.

 Learn with Oliver‘s level filters actually work well, too.
 When I tested Readlang, it was as if the system didn’t know what a beginner German learner actually looked like.
 I clicked on “beginner” level articles and was greeted with articles from Spiegel.
 There is no way a beginner could read that even with the help of Readlang.
-Learn with Oliver‘s system seems to analyze the vocabulary used in a particular article and use that to give an assessment of what level that article should be.
+Learn with Oliver‘s system seems to analyze the vocabulary used in a particular article.
+It then uses that to give an assessment of what level that article should be.
 This is one of the advantages to having the articles directly in the site instead of simply pulling vocabulary from a site without taking into account the entire article.

 That is a very loaded question.
 Each system has its advantages.
-You have seen the advantages of Learn with Oliver in this article, but to be fair to the other sites, each one has their strengths.
-StudyBlue allows you to study pretty much anything that you can study via flashcards and isn’t limited to just foreign languages.
-Duolingo is an entire language learning platform, complete with a mobile app, and the flashcard system is just an added bonus.
+You have seen the advantages of Learn with Oliver in this article.
+To be fair to the other sites, each one has their strengths.
+StudyBlue allows you to study pretty much anything that you can study via flashcards.
+It isn’t limited to just foreign languages.
+Duolingo is an entire language learning platform.
+It comes complete with a mobile app, and the flashcard system is just an added bonus.
 It isn’t meant to be perfect on their system, because it isn’t the main part of their system.
-Lingua.ly integrates well on any website on the web via the browser extension.
-The question of “What system is best?” is really a question of “What do you want the system to do?”
+“Which online flashcard system is best?” is really a question of “What do you want the system to do?”
 I’ll let you decide for yourself what system you think is best.